Hypervolt Review: Why Hyperice's Massage Gun Is My New Favorite Recovery Tool

 Does the Hypervolt help loosen tight calf muscles?

 Yes!
 This has been a game-changer for me.
 I have crazy tight calve muscles and this was a big plus for me in addition to traditional stretching.
 I will share that they can be slow to respond so you probably need to hit them one to two times per day for a week to make them feel amazing.
 It just depends on how tight yours gets.
-I tend to develop trigger points and knots in my calves so the Hypervolt helps where traditional stretching can't.
+I tend to develop trigger points and knots in my calves so the Hypervolt helps where traditional stretching can’t.
+Tip: Use the soft ball or cushion attachment first as the calf muscles can be quite sensitive to massage at first.

 Final Thoughts